entice/entice/README.md

 - a generally more reasonable instance-load/diffing/spawning system
   - client side: enable spawning of incomplete entities
   - protocol: communicate when the client is ready to play after instance-load
-  - protocol: possibly reduce complexity of component- and game state diffs

 **Should not support**